bdager/pftracker/docs/source/index.rst

 Welcome to Particle Filter Toolbox's documentation!
 ===================================================

-Particle Filter Toolbox is a graphical interface created for performing face tracking in video sequences.
+Particle Filter Toolbox is a GUI (Graphical User Interface) based on a Python framework and created for performing face tracking in video sequences.
 The introduction chapter offers a quick description of the interface and the main ideas behind it.
 Next chapters document the code that support the tool.

 .. toctree::
    :maxdepth: 5